 The last stop of the day was at the Osorno Volcano.
 We had seen glimpses of it throughout the day, but it was time to actually set foot on the volcano.
 We drove up the windy, mountain roads to the ski lodge as our guide gave us a few warnings.

-The ski lodge has food for purchase, but it’s incredibly expensive and not very good (which is why we went to the other restaurant).
+The ski lodge has food for purchase, but it’s incredibly expensive and not very good (according to my guide).
 Additionally, there is a chair lift that will take you up the mountain.
-She said it was up to us if we wanted to do it, but explained that the views weren’t much different than what we’d see if we didn’t climb up the chair lift.
+Our guide said it was up to us if we wanted to do it, but explained that the views weren’t much different than what we’d see if we didn’t climb up the chair lift.
 Basically, she told us to save our money.
+And now I’m passing that advice on to you.

 With that information, we were left to explore.
 There was a path of snow near the chair lift and a trail that went in the opposite direction.
 I took the trail to the right and walked out for some pictures overlooking the town of Puerto Varas.
 We had an exceptionally clear day, so the views were just incredible.
-I don’t know how we got so lucky because this area typically gets a lot of rain, but I wasn’t complaining.
+I don’t know how we got so lucky because this area typically gets a lot of rain (on average there’s over 200 days of rain per year), but I wasn’t complaining.

 We had about an hour to explore before we had to be back at the van.
 While you won’t be able to walk the whole path, it gives you enough time to enjoy the views and walk a little ways out.